 3 Things to Keep in Mind When Applying for Travel Credit Cards

-- So that might be your goal: Earn the Southwest Companion Pass, which nets you 110,000 points to spend on free travel on Southwest AND lets one person come along with you!
+- So that might be your goal: Earn the Southwest Companion Pass, which nets you 125,000 points to spend on free travel on Southwest AND lets one person come along with you!

-- They include: No approvals for a card if you have opened 5 or more credit cards in the last 24 months (Doctor of Credit has a good post about the 5/24 rule), no applying for more than 1 card every 30 days or you will likely be declined, and you could be limited to a set number of cards (they have limited me to 3).
+- They include: No approvals for a card if you have opened 5 or more credit cards in the last 24 months (Doctor of Credit has a good post about the 5/24 rule; keep in mind AMEX, Citi and Chase business cards DO NOT count as 1 of the 5), no applying for more than 1 card every 30 days or you will likely be declined, and you could be limited to a set number of cards (they have limited me to 3).

 - Figure out which cards you want the most in order to reach your travel goals, the best order to apply for them and spread them out by at least 30 days.

-Go to Travel Gal’s Travel Credit Card Plan
+Our Recommended Travel Credit Card Plan